Modern Slavery Statement

 Whistleblowing

-XPS has a clear, formalised Whistleblowing Policy and procedure, providing all employees with a confidential way to raise concerns about perceived wrongdoing, non-compliance with our own standards, regulatory requirements and/or the law.
-We have a confidential helpline, run by a third party, Navex Global, which allows employees to report concerns without fear of sanction or disadvantage.
-This helpline is actively promoted through the XPS intranet and posters displayed in our offices.
-All incidents are reported and promptly reviewed by the Board at the next available meeting, or sooner if appropriate.
-The XPS Audit & Risk Committee reviews the whistleblowing policy and process annually to ensure that they remain fit for purpose.
+XPS Group has a clear, formalised Whistleblowing Policy and procedure, which provides all employees with a confidential, secure way to raise concerns about perceived wrongdoing, non-compliance with our own standards, regulatory requirements and/or the law.
+Our aim is to ensure that anyone who raises a concern does so without fear of sanction or disadvantage.
+We have a confidential helpline, run by a third party, Navex Global, which employees can use to report concerns anonymously.
+This helpline is actively promoted through the XPS Group intranet and posters displayed in our offices.
+All incidents reported are promptly reviewed by the Executive Committee and escalated to the Board at the next available meeting, or sooner if appropriate.
+The XPS Group Audit & Risk Committee reviews the whistleblowing policy and process annually to ensure that they remain effective and fit for purpose.

 Training